gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

-# Thu., Oct.
+# Mon., Oct.
 21: Team modeling project presentations

 ## Homework

 ### Homework Exercises:

 * Teams will give a presentation on their projects.